nikogura/nikogura.com/NikOguraResume.md

 What's even slicker is I taught myself Java to do it.
 From what I hear, they're still using it today.
 I don't know whether I should be proud of that or scared- it was, after all my first Java app.
 I'm sure they've polished off it's rough edges by now.
 I hope.

 ### Designed a Credit Card PAN Encryption and Tokenization System
 It was scalable.
 It was highly available.
+It was downright nasty to try to exploit.
 It encrypted and masked credit card numbers for a Merchant Acquiring systems (Credit Card Authorization and Settlement).

 I also built and maintained the secure management tools for same.
 We had to hide the numbers, sure, but this was actual payment processing inside the financial sector.  *Someone*- the right someone, and only the right someone internally had to be able to see the numbers, but no one else.